 An example is the built-in data type Bool.
-This is defined by data Bool = True | False, where True and False are data constructors with zero arguments.
+This is defined by data Bool = True | False deriving (Eq, Show), where True and False are data constructors with zero arguments.
 This means that a Bool value is either True or False and cannot be instantiated with any other value.